PrincyMaheshwari/pulseloop/README.md

 ### Content Consumption Flow

 1. **Browse Feed**: Navigate to dashboard to see your personalized feed
-2. **Select Content**: Choose an article, video, or podcast that interests you
+2. **Select Content**: Choose an article or podcast episode that interests you
 3. **Read/Watch/Listen**: Consume the full content or view the AI-generated summary
 4. **Take Quiz**: Complete the 5-question quiz to test your understanding
 5. **Review Results**: